yamnikov-oleg/avamon-bot/README.md

 ## Usage

 This bot is not currently hosted for public use, unfortunately.
-If will have to host it yourself.
+You will have to host it yourself.

-This bot is suitable for adding to groups.
+It is suitable for adding to groups.
 All the group members will be able to add, list and delete targets.

 ### Adding a target